South Carolina nightclub shooting leaves 2 dead, 8 hurt, officials say

 The sheriff said a 'very large crowd' was at the nightclub

-At least two people were killed and eight were hurt after a shooting early Sunday at a nightclub in South Carolina, according to officials.
+Two people were killed and eight were hurt after a shooting early Sunday at a nightclub in South Carolina, according to officials.

 The Greenville County Sheriff's Office said the shooting happened just before 2 a.m. at the Lavish Lounge, located about 5 miles southwest of downtown Greenville, in South Carolina's Upstate region.